#SmallBusiness

 October 31st: Halloween

-Halloween may not be the biggest retail event of the year, but it deserves a spot in your Canadian sales calendar.
-With over one-third of Halloween purchases now happening online1, e-commerce businesses selling candy, costumes, and decorations have a prime opportunity to carve out their share of the pumpkin pie.
+Halloween isn’t the biggest retail event of the year, but keep it in your sales calendar.
+Over one-third of Halloween purchases now happen online1.
+E-commerce businesses selling candy, costumes, and decorations have a chance to carve out their share of the pumpkin pie.

 graphic image of DHL shopping activities